 Dr. Haythe says she aims for about seven hours of sleep each night, “even though it's not always possible."
 This makes sense, given that a recent study published in the Journal of the American College of Cardiology, shows that too little—and too much—sleep can lead to a higher risk of a heart attack in adults.
 According to the study, people who slept less than six hours of sleep per night had had a 20 percent higher risk of a heart attack; on the other hand, people who stayed in bed for more than nine hours per night were at a 34 percent higher risk.

 “Sleep is essential to heart health and your heart rate slows and blood pressure comes down with sleep,” Dr. Haythe says.
-She also favors reading over screen time before bed, which helps her to fall asleep—and stay asleep—more easily.
+If you experience heart racing at night, you might want to consider doing some deep breathing.
+Dr. Haythe also favors reading over screen time before bed, which helps her to fall asleep—and stay asleep—more easily.